AIrjen/OneButtonPrompt/README.md

 In the main.py script, there is logic that calls the API's from automatic1111.
 Simply start automatic1111 normally, and run the main script.
 Edit the main script to set the amount of loops/images to generate, and uncomment the txt2img, img2img and upscale scripts to taste.
+It was build for personal development, so adjust directories and settings accordingly.

 # examples